scottlamb/moonfire-nvr/guide/schema.md

     separate uuid which has to be reserved in advance.
 *   additional timestamp fields which may be useful in diagnosing/correcting time jumps/inconsistencies.

+### Version 3 to version 4

+This upgrade affects only the SQLite database.
+Version 4 adds over version 3:

+*   permissions for users and sessions.
+Existing users will have only the `view_video` permission, matching their previous behavior.
+*   the `signals` schema, used to store status of signals such as camera motion detection, security system zones, etc.